Gclabbe/wordle_assistant/README.md

 Playing with code and some basic word theory to assist in guesses for the NYT Wordle game

 ## Overview
+In the never ending pursuit of coding strength and efficiency, sometimes seemingly simple tasks become a great exercise to remember the basics.

+There is nothing exciting in this code.
+It establishes a class that represents a game and then takes in feedback from the game to create a smaller and smaller list of options for the next guess towards finding the final word in the puzzle.

+This is done purely for fun and to play a bit with some word theory (very basic right now).
+Maybe eventually moving towards a prediction of scores for each possible word using a nearest-neighbors approach on cascading letter combinations.

+Or other ideas on how such a simple game could be over-engineered in the search for automated solutions :)

 ## Setting up the game
 There really is nothing to it.
 Start a game.
 No settings: